 Learn more about our inclusive process for determining community impact goals.

-The Topeka and Shawnee County Public Library is a 21st-century, landmark library, and features the Alice C. Sabatini Gallery, the Millennium Café, Chandler Booktique (used bookstore), free meeting rooms, computer training and Internet access.
+The Topeka and Shawnee County Public Library is a 21st-century, landmark library, and features the Alice C. Sabatini Gallery, the Millennium Café, Chandler Booktique (bookstore and gift shop), free meeting rooms, computer training and free gigabit Wi-Fi access.
 We’re your place.
-Put us on your speed dial: 785-580-4400.
-Learn what’s happening at your library by signing up for library news delivered to your inbox (look on the Home page).
-We’re here when you need us for the stories you want, connections you seek and information you need.
+Learn what’s happening at your library by keeping up with Library News, delivered to your mailbox, and Library News Update, delivered to your email inbox.